-Both are very effective forms of contraception and offers a wide variety of choice so you can opt for a contraceptive which is best for you.
+Both are very effective forms of contraception and offers a wide variety of choice, so you can opt for a contraceptive which is best for you.

-For progesterone-only pills please see our 'mini pill' section.
+For progesterone-only pills, please see our 'mini pill' section.

 There are various uses of oral contraceptives.
 It is an effective, reliable and safe method of contraception.
 However, it can also be used in women with heavy, irregular or painful bleeds.
 The dosage cycle of contraceptives can result in the regulation of the menstrual period.
-It can also provide relief of pain and heavy bleeds as it reduces the uterus lining, thus reduces the amount of bleeding.
+It can also provide relief of pain and heavy bleeds as it reduces the uterus lining, thus reducing the amount of bleeding.

 The combined oral contraceptive is the most common type of contraceptive and provides over 99% protection from pregnancy if taken correctly.

-Normal preparations are usually taken once a day at the same time for 21 days followed by a 7-day pill free period.
+Normal preparations are usually taken once a day at the same time for 21 days, followed by a 7-day pill-free period.
 It is best to take the pill with a full glass of water.
 The pill is taken as directed for as long as contraception is required.
-For other conditions it is taken as directed by the Doctor.
+For other conditions, it is taken as directed by the Doctor.

-For everyday preparations – Take one daily
+For everyday preparations – Take one daily.

 There are also certain advantages and benefits involving the treatment of contraceptives.